 Aside from its use as a flavor and an aroma, scientific literature suggests geraniol has many therapeutic uses.
 It seems the terpene boasts antioxidant, antifungal, and anti-inflammatory properties.

-If you're worried about creating or using a harmful stable fly or mosquito repellent, check this out:
+If you're worried about creating or using a harmful fly or mosquito repellent, check this out:

 Geraniol candles repelled mosquitoes and sandflies five times more effectively than citronella candles and two times more effectively than linalool candles.

-Studies suggest geraniol also works as an effective pesticide against various types of mitea critter from your darkest nightmares when viewed under a microscope.
+Studies suggest geraniol also works as an effective pesticide against various types of even smaller critters (like the kind from your darkest nightmares you can only see with a microscope).

 Finally, researchers found essential oil with geraniol as its main active ingredient kills tiny parasitic worms found in certain fish (6).

-Specific essential oils make good insect repellents and insecticides because they are natural, biodegradable extracts.
+Specific essential oils make good insect repellents and insecticides, on top of being biodegradable.
 This means the oils don't stick around to harm the environment after we toss them.

 This terp is more than a one-trick pony.
 Sure, it helps make a killer bug spray.
 But it also acts as an antimicrobial agent to destroy bacteria and fungi harmful to our health!